andreamazz/SlideOutNavigation/README.md

 AMOptionsBadgeGlobalBackColor     // @(UIColor), The glboal badge's background color.
 Defaults to red AMOptionsBadgeGlobalShadowColor   // @(UIColor), The glboal badge's text shadow color.
 Defaults to a clear color AMOptionsNavbarTranslucent        // @(BOOL), The navbar translucent state.
-Defaults to @NO
+Defaults to @NO AMOptionsContentInsetTop          // @(float), The top content inset of the table view.
+Defaults to @0
 ```

 sample usage: